Infrastructure for Understanding

 What is missing is infrastructure — a shared environment where participants can understand each other¹, signal intention², and act predictably.

-Semantic Flow — From Thought to Responsibility
+Semantic Flow — From Thought to Learning

 - Thought → Meaning → Reasoning → Determination